sklbz/Worserfish/README.md

 See also the Stockfish [documentation][wiki-usage-link] for further usage help.

+## How it works

+Worserfish is based on Stockfish, but tries to lose, assuming his opposent is as well.

+It will not just blunder easy mates, it will try to force selfmate.

 ## Files

-This distribution of Stockfish consists of the following files:
+This distribution of Worserfish consists of the following files:

   * [README.md][readme-link], the file you are currently reading.